microsoft/TypeScript/doc/spec.md

 }
 ```

-When ‘point.ts’ is imported in another external module, the import alias references the exported class and can be used both as a type and as a constructor function:
+When 'point.ts' is imported in another external module, the import alias references the exported class and can be used both as a type and as a constructor function:

 ```TypeScript
 import Pt = require("./point");